heiView/heiView/README.md

 - **Interactive Timeline Visualization**: Intuitively displays daily course schedules and idle time slots across all classrooms in campus buildings.
 - **Detailed Course Information**: Click on any course card in the timeline to view full details, including direct heiCO links.
+- **Add to Calendar**: Export any course to Google Calendar or download a standard `.ics` file compatible with Apple Calendar and Outlook.
+Recurring weekly courses are automatically set up with the correct end date.
 - **Building independent bookmarks**: Each building has its own exclusive URL.
 It is recommended to switch to a frequently visited building before saving the bookmark.
 - **Smart filter search**: Supports filter search by courses, buildings, professor names, etc. in any building.